 Jeanette Terry was diagnosed with type 1 diabetes when she was 11 years old, and she has since lived with diabetes through difficult life transitions, including the teenage years, college, and having children.
 She addresses the day-to-day struggles of living with diabetes—going beyond medical advice—to improve overall adherence and management.

-Extremely high blood sugar levels can be very dangerous and can cause lasting health complications.
-Blood sugar readings that remain high for more than 24 hours without coming down after an effort has been made to lower it need to be addressed by a doctor.
+Extremely high blood sugar levels can be dangerous, and they can cause lasting health complications.
+Remember: if you ever have blood sugar readings that remain high for more than 24 hours without coming down (and after an effort has been made to lower them), you need to be addressed by a doctor.

-You know the feeling: extreme thirst, sluggish, nauseous, blurred vision, just downright sick feeling.
-And your family or friends may tell you that extreme irritability is a major sign that you need to check your blood sugar to see if it is high.
+You know the feeling: extreme thirst, sluggishness, nausea, blurred vision, a downright sick feeling.
+And your family or friends may tell you that extreme irritability is a major sign you need to check your blood sugar to see if it is high.
 The best thing to do is to catch it before it gets really high, or it will be harder to bring down quickly, causing havoc on your blood sugar readings for days.

-If you do not take insulin as a part of your treatment plan, following these tips can help lower your blood sugar.
+If you do not take insulin as a part of your treatment plan, these tips will show you how to lower your blood sugar fast.
 If you take insulin, you will first want to give the appropriate amount of insulin to correct the blood sugar.
-However, insulin still takes some time to take affect before bringing the blood sugar down.
+However, insulin still takes some time to take effect before bringing the blood sugar down.
 These tips will help you feel a bit better in the meantime.

 3 tips to lower your blood sugar fast

 1. Hydrate.
 The more water you drink, the better.
 Drink at least two glasses of water, one right after the other.
 Water helps flush out your system and stabilize the glucose in the bloodstream.